Individual Stocks vs Index Funds (Pros And Cons)

 Picking stocks means you get to choose the exact companies you want to invest in.

-With index funds, you get the good and bad with no way to pick and choose, so investing in individual stocks will give you control of what you decide to put your money in.
+With index funds, you get the good and bad with no way to pick and choose, so investing in individual stocks will give you control over what you decide to put your money in.

 You’re Likely to Learn More